AustralianBioCommons/2025-ABACBS-workshop/_episodes/21-workshop_setup.md

 1. Open the VSCode terminal (`Ctrl + J` for Windows/Linux, `Cmd + J` for Mac) and run the following command:

-    ```bash
-    salloc -t 2:00:00 -c 2 --mem 4GB
-    ```

-    This will request an interactive job on a compute node which we can use to execute our workflows.

 2. In the same terminal execute the following commands:

     ```bash